JonathonClaypool/Resume/index.md

 process, and the tizen cli certificate signature process.
 The technology is bleeding edge and not as widely adopted, so reference material is scarce.
 #### Reemo Android app (2016)
-Responsible for the construction and maintenance of the Reemo Android Application.
-Hands on, drinking from the firehose experience.
+Responsible for the construction and maintenance of the Reemo Android Application, including UI and backend pieces.
 Usage of newer android application frameworks such as dagger dependency injection.
 #### Orthographic RogueLike (2016+)
 Creation of a tile based adventure game similar to the classic Rogue.
 Uses different algorithms including A* pathfinding Lighting, and behavioral algorithms, as well as procedural map generation.